Louisville shooter bought gun legally last week, police say

 The gunman who opened fire at an Old National Bank branch in Louisville, Kentucky, on Monday bought the weapon legally last week, Louisville Metro Police Department Chief Jacquelyn Gwinn-Villaroel said at a press conference Tuesday.

 Gwinn-Villaroel said the 25-year-old shooter, who was an employee of the bank, bought the weapon from a local dealership on Apr.
-4. Officials have identified the weapon as an AR-15.
+4. Officials have identified the weapon as an AR-15 and described the attack as targeted.

+"To be honest with you, we barely had to adjust our operating room schedule to be able to do this, that's how frequent we are having to deal with gun violence in our community.
+I'll tell you personally, I'm weary.
+I've been in Louisville for 15 years, all of it at Univestiy Hospital.
+For 15 years I've cared for victims of violence and gunshot wounds," Smith said.
+"There is only so many times you can walk into a room and tell someone they are not coming home tomorrow.
+It just breaks your heart."

-Gwinn-Villaroel said Tuesday that there has been a search of the shooter's home.
-She did not go into specifics about what investigators found.
-Officials have also said that the shooting was livestreamed on social media.
+Gwinn-Villaroel said the shooter's home has been searched but did not go into specifics about what investigators found.
+Another official declined to say if any other guns were discovered during the search.

 for more features.